This copy of the Qur’an in an early kufic script is most likely from the 9th century. Like earlier Qur’ans it was written on vellum.

 What is kufic script?

-The striking angular Arabic script known as kufic takes its name from the Iraqi town of Kufah, one of the earliest centres of Islamic learning, and where the script probably developed.
-Kufic, literally, helped to shape the Qur'ans it was written in: because the script's vertical strokes were very short but its horizontal strokes elongated, it was written on materials in a landscape (wide) format.
+The striking angular Arabic script known as kufic takes its name from the Iraqi town of al-Kufah, one of the earliest centres of Islamic learning, where the script is thought to have developed.
+Due to the script’s short vertical and elongated horizontal strokes it was written in a landscape (wide) format.

-Kufic Qur'ans of the ninth and tenth centuries were also characterised by the use of red dots to represent the vowels of the text and short black diagonal strokes to distinguish different letters of similar shapes.
-In this copy, green dots denote the letter 'hamzah' (the glottal stop, as in a Cockney pronunciation of the word 'butter') and gold ornaments mark the end of each verse.
+Kufic Qur’ans of the 9th and 10th centuries were also characterised by the introduction of signs to aid to pronunciation and recitation of the text.
+In this copy, they are in the form of red dots to represent the vowels and short black diagonal strokes to distinguish different letters of similar shapes.
+Green dots denote the letter hamzah (the glottal stop, similar to when the middle ‘tt’ sound is dropped in the word ‘butter’) and gold ornaments mark the end of each verse.